Spirited (soundtrack): Development

-Spirited nearly featured 13 score cues written by the Academy Award-winning songwriter duo Benj Pasek and Justin Paul, and co-written by Sukari Jones, Mark Sonnenblick, and Khiyon Hursey.
+Spirited nearly featured 13 original songs written by the Academy Award-winning songwriter duo Benj Pasek and Justin Paul, and co-written by Sukari Jones, Mark Sonnenblick, and Khiyon Hursey.
 All the tracks in the film were performed by the film's cast members.
 At the Sound & Screen conference hosted by Deadline Hollywood, the executive music producer Ian Eisendrath stated that he was involved in the recording of vocals and orchestra, mixing and editing the camera work, where the actor actually sings those songs.
 Musical films are a mixture of vocals live on set and recording from the studio, adding that "We have always had them singing on set because we really wanted to make sure that the audience was experiencing a performance that felt like it was connected to what they were saying.
 We ended up using a lot of live vocals which was really wonderful."
 He also took the duties of being a therapist for the cast members to get them comfortable singing in the studio, and then on sets and on camera.

 Eisendrath appreciated Will Ferrell and Ryan Reynolds' ability as actors who can sing well, adding that their performance is not mimicking that of Broadway performers and created their own style.
 He also felt the recording sessions of the film were more fun as the actors riffed on sets, with Pasek, Paul and his co-writing team, also cooperated with them.
 He felt that "these songs became a real hybrid, like they are theatrical narrative-driven songs, but they also have the Will and Ryan comedy in them, and they also function on a storytelling level".

 Octavia Spencer, who had not sung for previous films, felt that the process was "extremely difficult", adding "The wonderful thing is we had a great music supervisor Ian Eisendrath who taught me not only how to get away from the nerves of singing but use it in the language that I was accustomed to, which is monologues.
 And then we had a wonderful vocal coach that warmed us up.
 So it was daunting, but also quite rewarding and satisfying in the end."